© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Waun Fawr Roman road is a scheduled monument protected by Cadw under reference MG320.
 View the official record →

-Mynydd Waun Fawr Roman road is a Roman transport route located in Wales, designated as a Scheduled Ancient Monument under Cadw reference MG320.
+Mynydd Waun Fawr Roman road is a Roman transport route located in Wales, forming part of the network of roads that connected Roman military and civilian settlements across the province.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG320.

 Mynydd Waun Fawr Roman road dates from the roman period, and is classified as a road.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Waun Fawr Roman road is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG320.